 Key Terms and Definitions Under the NJ Franchise Practices Act

-A franchise is a somewhat unique business and economic concept.
-Here are a few terms and definitions you should familiarize yourself with.
+A franchise is a unique business enterprise.
+The following franchise law terms with definitions you should familiarize yourself with if you are contemplating a franchise relationship.

-“Franchise” – A franchise is a written agreement in which a person grants to another person a license to use a trade name, trademark, service mark and related processes and operational procedures which creates a complete system of doing business in the marketing and sale of goods or services at wholesale, retail, or otherwise.”
-In a nutshell, the franchisee purchases access to someone else’s expertise, experience and method of doing business.
+“Franchise” – A franchise is a written agreement which grants a license to use a trade name, trademark, service mark and related operational processes and procedures which creates a complete system of doing business in the marketing and sale of goods or services at wholesale, retail, or otherwise.”
+In a nutshell, a franchise sale gives its purchaser access to someone else’s expertise, experience and method of doing business.

-A “franchisee” is “a person to whom a franchise is offered or granted”.
+A “franchisee” is “a person or entity (i.e., LLC, corporation, proprietorship) to whom a franchise is offered or granted”.

-A “franchisor” is “a person who grants a franchise.”
+A “franchisor” is “a person or entity who sells a franchise to a franchisee under a franchise agreement.”

-The Act applies to franchises when (1) the performance of the franchise requires that the franchisee establish or maintain a place of business in New Jersey; (2) gross sales of product or services between the franchisor and franchisee must exceed $35,000 during a 12 month period; (3) and more than twenty percent (20%) of the franchisee’s gross sales must be from the operation of a franchise.
+The Act applies to franchises when (1) the performance of the franchise requires that the franchisee establish or maintain a place of business in New Jersey; (2) gross sales of product or services between the franchisor and franchisee exceed $35,000 during a 12 month period; (3) and more than twenty percent (20%) of the franchisee’s gross sales are from the operation of a franchise.

-The Law Regulates the Termination of a Franchise Agreement in New Jersey
+New Jersey Laws Strictly Regulate the Termination of a Franchise Relationship Located in New Jersey

 The Requirement of Notice of Termination of a Franchise

 Because of the considerable investment costs of a franchise and the superior economic power and position of the franchisee, NJ has adopted some limited protections on behalf of franchise owners.
-A franchisor may not terminate, cancel, or fail to renew a franchise without first giving written notice setting forth all the reasons for such termination, cancellation, or intent not to renew the franchisee at least 60 days in advance of such termination, cancellation or intent not to renew.
+NJ law is not very strong for the franchisee.
+However, a franchisor may not terminate, cancel, or fail to renew a franchise without first giving written notice setting forth all the reasons for such termination, cancellation, or intent not to renew the franchisee at least 60 days in advance of such termination, cancellation or intent not to renew.
 The law imposes a good faith and “commercially reasonable standard” to any purported franchise termination consistent with the underlying terms of the franchise agreement.

 Criteria for Permissible Termination